jw120/aoc-code/README.md

 python python/golden_test.py
 ```

+TODO - change golden_test to look at which files exist

 Doctest for tests

 Best run in a venv using the following (with this directory as the current directory).
 To set up the local environment (using `python3` to get the newest system installed version of python)